-Keys to Medical Practice Succession Planning
+Keys to California Medical Practice Succession Planning

 Unfortunately, many physicians in California fail to plan their exit from their practice.
 Just like estate planning and going to the dentist, we tend to put off the difficult and the unpleasant.
-While it may be unpleasant to sit down and complete your tax return, selling your medical practice and setting off on your next adventure or phase of life can be exhilarating.
+While it may be unpleasant to sit down and complete your tax return, selling your medical practice in California and setting off on your next adventure or phase of life can be exhilarating.

 However, physicians often make the mistake of thinking they can wait and sell their medical practice immediately upon retirement, especially if they don’t enlist the help of a qualified and experienced business consultant.